-Greenhouse gases (GHGs) are atmospheric gases that trap infrared radiation (radiated heat), thereby retaining heat within the Earth’s atmosphere.
-These gases include water vapor, carbon dioxide (CO2), methane (CH4), and several others.
+Greenhouse gases (GHGs) trap infrared radiation (heat) in Earth’s atmosphere.
+These include water vapor, carbon dioxide (CO2), methane (CH4), and several others.

-Since the Industrial Revolution in the 19th century, human-induced increases in carbon dioxide and methane emissions have been the primary drivers of the planet’s overheating, leading to what is commonly referred to as “global warming” or “climate change.”
+Since the Industrial Revolution in the 19th century, human-induced emissions of carbon dioxide and methane have been the primary drivers of the planet’s overheating, leading to what is commonly referred to as “global warming” or “climate change.”

 Carbon dioxide emissions are primarily generated by the combustion of fossil fuels to power the global economy.